opendocsg/slw-judgments-backfill/2013_SGHC_188/report.md

 of the hearing on 20May 2013, this was an oversight of the DPP having charge of the case.

-7       The Applicant thus filed this criminal revision to set aside the 20th May order on the ground that there was something palpably wrong in the decision that struck at its basis as an exercise of judicial power; see _Yunani bin Abdul Hamid v Public Prosecutor_ [2008] 3 SLR(R) 383 and _Ang Poh Chuan v Public Prosecutor_ [1995] 3 SLR(R) 929, namely:
+7       The Applicant thus filed this criminal revision to set aside the 20th May order on the ground that there was something palpably wrong in the decision that struck at its basis as an exercise of judicial power; see _Yunani bin Abdul Hamid v Public Prosecutor_ <span class="citation">[2008] 3 SLR(R) 383</span> and _Ang Poh Chuan v Public Prosecutor_ <span class="citation">[1995] 3 SLR(R) 929</span>, namely:

  (a) Making the application before DJ Tan when the matter had been fixed for hearing before DJ Joseph a mere two days after;